EFanZh/efanzh.github.io/_posts/2018-09-10-category-theory-for-programmers-challenges.md

        = `alpha (fmap f (Just a))`\
        = `alpha (Just (f a))`\
        = `Cons (f a) Nil`
-2. > Define at least two different natural transformations betwee `Reader ()` and the list functor.
+2. > Define at least two different natural transformations between `Reader ()` and the list functor.
 How many different
    > lists of `()` are there?

    ```Haskell